akarazhev/java-challenges/README.md

 list in a way that solves the given problem.
 After completing this module, we will have learned how to use this set of related patterns to solve a diverse range of problems.

+Objectives:
+- Hands-on experience with using the Two Pointers pattern
+- A working knowledge of the Fast and Slow Pointers pattern
+- Hands-on experience with using the Modified Binary Search pattern
+- The ability to choose the most appropriate of these three patterns to solve a new problem

 ### Two Pointers

 - [Introduction](doc/twopointers/introduction.md "Introduction")